16 Tips For Creating A Low Maintainenance Garden

 Anyone who knows me, knows that I love my garden.
 It’s the perfect place to entertain, play with the dog, or just sit and read a book.

-Over the years I have learned a few things about what works and what doesn’t…and thought I’d share them with you.
+Over the years I have learned a few things about what works and what doesn’t.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.